teenageorge/large-projects-with-custom-gradle-plugins/README.md

     id("org.flywaydb.flyway")
 }
 ```
-The plugin block applies the custom `my-dependencies` plugin as well as two third party plugins which are necessary for flyway + jooq db migration strategies.
+The plugin block applies`my-dependencies` and two third-party plugins necessary for flyway + jOOQ DB migration strategies.

-#### Create a couple of microservices:
+#### <span style="color:#ff5f0e">Create a couple of microservices:</span>
-1. **consumer-service** - it is a Spring boot (Reactive) application developed in Kotlin.
+* **<span style="color:#ff5f0e">consumer-service</span>** - Creates and retrieves consumers.
+It is a Spring boot (Reactive) + Kotlin application with a PostgreSQL database.
 It uses jOOQ for code generation (from DB schema) and flyway for schema migration.
-It uses a postgres database.
-   These microservices will use the above plugins, instead of applying individual plugins in each service.
-For e.g. consumer-service’s plugin block:
+  These microservices will use the above plugins instead of individual plugins in each service.
+E.g. consumer service's plugin block:
 ```
 plugins {
     id("me.teenageorge.spring-boot-kotlin-app") version "1.0.0"
     id("me.teenageorge.migration") version "1.0.0"
 }
 ```

-2. **order-service** - also a Spring boot application developed in Kotlin.
-It uses jOOQ for code generation (from DB schema) and flyway for schema migration.
-It uses a postgres database.
+* **<span style="color:#ff5f0e">order-service</span>** - Creates and retrieves orders.
+For the scope of the solution, technical design is the same as consumer-service.
-#### Databases:
+#### <span style="color:#ff5f0e">Databases:</span>
-Two postgres databases for each of the microservices.
-Postgres:14-alpine image is used to start two DB containers.
+Two Postgres databases for each of the microservices. `Postgres:14-alpine` is used to start the DB containers.

-#### Plugging it all in:
+#### <span style="color:#ff5f0e">Plugging it all in:</span>
-The important bits are in the .gradle.kts files.
-The root large-projects-with-custom-gradle-plugins is like an umbrella project which is a monorepo containing the source code of different products.
-Take note that its build.gradle.kts is empty.
-The settings.gradle.kts “includes” the three builds - consumer-service, order-service and gradle-plugins.
-This is different from including a project in the multi-project hierarchical development, because this is a composite build.
-A composite build specifies which buildable components are to be grouped together.
+The significant bits are in the `.gradle.kts` files.
+The root `large-projects-with-custom-gradle-plugins` is like an umbrella project which is a monorepo containing the source code of different products.
+Note that the `build.gradle.kts` at the root level is empty.
+The `settings.gradle.kts` is composed of three components - consumer-service, order-service and gradle-plugins.
-Go over to the source code and take a look at how it is all implemented.
+Go over to the source code and see how it is all implemented.

-#### References:
+#### <span style="color:#ff5f0e">References:</span>
 1. [Developing custom gradle plugins](https://docs.gradle.org/current/userguide/custom_plugins.html)
 2. [Structuring large software products](https://docs.gradle.org/current/userguide/structuring_software_products.html)